fiskaltrust/interface-doc/doc/digital-receipt/Instore-App/digital-receipt-instore-app.md

 Setting up the InStore App requires no implementation into the Point of Sale software.
 The configuration process, encompassing POS-API Helper configuration and the steps for pairing the CashBox with the device, can be effortlessly completed within the fiskaltrust.Portal.

 Since all operations within the app (Including QR-Code scanning, accepting and printing) are meticulously logged in the fiskaltrust.Portal, the InStore App attains complete compliance with Austria's "Belegausgabepflicht" and "Belegannahmepflicht", as well as Germany's "Belegausgabepflicht".
-Furthermore the app ensures, that the receipt will always be issued to the consumer. fiskaltrust appointed Markus Knasmüller from BMD to create an external assessment about the conformity of the digital receipt in Austria.
+Furthermore, the app ensures that the receipt will always be issued to the consumer. fiskaltrust appointed Markus Knasmüller from BMD to create an external assessment about the conformity of the digital receipt in Austria.
 The final assessment can be requested here: https://forms.office.com/e/0PcMDYWC2B

 :::caution
 The fiskaltrust InStore App requires a permanent and stable connection to the internet.